DamingoNdiwa/hydrological-model-selection-bayes/README.md

 # Dependencies

 The primary dependencies are JAX and Tensorflow Probability using the JAX backend.
-Secondary dependencies for pre and post-processing
+Secondary dependencies for pre and post-processing include various plotting and statistical libraries.

 The code is compatible with Python 3.10 and the dependencies specified in the `requirements.txt` file: